 Animal Crossing: New Horizons is the exact kind of game that makes paying for Nintendo Switch Online's cloud storage worth it.
 However big an island might be, surely Nintendo could afford to allow us to safely store them as a backup?

 Moreover, why are we restricted to one island per console?
 In terms of file size, there is absolutely no reason that they couldn't make an option for multiple islands.
 My understanding is that previous games tended to be on handheld consoles that were only used by one person at a time, but that's not the case with the Nintendo Switch.
-One island per console just doesn't fit for a family game system, and removing this limitation is one of the improvements that Nintendo needs to focus on the most.
+One island per console just doesn't fit a family game system, and removing this limitation is one of the improvements that Nintendo needs to focus on the most.

 Crafting Multiple Items (and Using Your Storage)